 We provide volunteer attorneys Monday through Thursday at the Unlawful Detainer Docket in Superior Court.
 Attorneys provide counsel and advice to clients, most of which need help negotiating more time to leave the property.
 In specific cases where defenses are present, our volunteer attorneys assist the clients at their hearing as long as they meet our financial qualifications.

 We assist with various other areas of law depending on the available resources at the time.
 This could include consultations or taking on clients for direct representation.

-- Location of Volunteer Opportunity: Spokane
+- County of Volunteer Opportunity: Spokane

 - Area of law: Consumer, Debt/Credit/Bankruptcy, Family & Juvenile, Housing, Public Utilities, Contracts, Public Benefits, Estate Planning, and Wills